Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test steps**

-1. Power on the DUT and press the `BIOS_SETUP_KEY` to enter the setup menu
+1. Power on the DUT and press the `BIOS_SETUP_KEY` to enter the setup menu.
-1. Use the arrow keys and the Enter key to navigate the menus
+1. Use the arrow keys and the Enter key to navigate the menus.

 **Expected result**

-1. All menus can be entered using the internal keyboard
+1. All menus can be entered using the internal keyboard.

 ### ECR004.002 Keyboard (standard keypad) in OS (Ubuntu 20.04)